dorgelesw/asynchronous-process-app/README.md

 ## 1. Asynchronous process
 Async process appear sometime when we have a long-running or distributed task.
-The general practice that’s followed in java world to start an async process is to create a separate thread or implement Runnable method.
+The general practice that’s followed in java world to start an async process it's implementation of  `Runnable` or `Callable` method.

 A good practice by using `Spring` it's to create thread inside the spring context to be able to autowire inside the class in case process execution need to communicate with other components.